TexasInstruments/seva-browser/README.md

 # seva-browser

-Firefox's docker image built on debian:stable-slim for use with X11 / Wayland passthrough.
+Firefox's Docker image which is built on debian:stable-slim for use with X11 / Wayland passthrough.
 Primarily designed for use with Seva services but there's nothing stopping you from using it elsewhere.

 ## Usage